ARM-software/SCP-firmware/doc/framework.md

 If this driver module requires configuration data to be used in the log driver functions, the usual method of module configuration will not suffice.
-This is because the log driver functions could be called before the module receives its configuration data in the initialization phase of the framework.
+This is because the log driver functions could be called before the module receives its configuration data in the initialization stage of the framework.
 To allow the passing of configuration data to this module, the log component in the framework externally declares a pointer to configuration data: (fwk_log.h)